bogdan-adam/bogdan-adam.github.io/_posts/2023-04-18-dive-into-model-based-testing.markdown

 - *state transition* : the state of the software is tested against some inputs and notifies the system's behavior when the state transition took place
 - *decision tables* : in this situation the actual results is compared to the expected results

+Model-based testing does not overthrow traditional test design, but extends and supports classic test design techniques such as equivalence partitioning, boundary value analysis, decision table testing, state transition testing, and use case testing.

 Advantages of model-based testing:
 - model-based tests can cover a large variety of scenarios with little effort
 - design and specification errors can be spotted quickly